CLI

 • auth and profile management (auth login, auth profiles)

-• current-project inspection (projects get) and local profile inventory (projects list)
+• current-project inspection and update (projects get, projects update) and local profile inventory (projects list)

-• webhook lifecycle — list, get, create, pause, resume, archive, restore, destroy
+• webhook lifecycle — list, get, create, update, pause, resume, archive, restore, destroy

 • schedules — list, create, pause, resume, delete